This is a MIDI-controlled analog drum machine.

 I had to configure the MSA decoder's firmware by SysEx to respond to the right MIDI notes and with the right pulses and triggers.

 The Kick and both Toms use an output mode which toggles and latches +5V and 0V alternately upon receipt of a "Note On" MIDI message.
-The Clave and Conga use an output mode which supplies +5V constantly, except when a "Note On" MIDI message triggers a short (.5ms) "off" pulse.
+The Conga use an output mode which supplies +5V constantly, except when a "Note On" MIDI message triggers a short (.5ms) "off" pulse.
 The Snare, Hi-Hat and Hi-Hat 'Long Decay' Switch use an output mode which sends a +5V trigger for the duration of a MIDI note.